Department of Labor Logo United States Department of Labor

 Job Outlook

-Employment of property appraisers and assessors is projected to grow 5 percent from 2022 to 2032, faster than the average for all occupations.
+Employment of property appraisers and assessors is projected to grow 4 percent from 2023 to 2033, about as fast as the average for all occupations.

 About 6,900 openings for property appraisers and assessors are projected each year, on average, over the decade.
 Many of those openings are expected to result from the need to replace workers who transfer to different occupations or exit the labor force, such as to retire.